LdDl/road-anomaly-detection/README.md

 - [Installation and usage](#installation-and-usage)
 - [Support](#support)

 ## Video showcase
 @w.i.p.

 ## About
 This project is aimed to register road traffic accidents, foreign object and other anomaly situations on roads.
 It is pretty simple and uses just YOLO (both [traditional](https://github.com/AlexeyAB/darknet) and [Ultralytics version](https://github.com/ultralytics/ultralytics) could be used).
 Some advanced techniques like 3D-CNN, LSTM's and others could be used, but I do not have that much time so PR's are very welcome.

+I do have also utility for monitoring road traffic flow parameters [here](https://github.com/LdDl/rust-road-traffic)

 ## How does it work?
 @w.i.p.